Skip to content

 Budapest Card

-If you want to go wild and take from the weekend in Budapest maximum then the city offers you a Budapest card.
-It has again a time limitation and you can have that card for 24h up to 120h.
-Prices for that card range from 22€ to 63€.
+If you want to go wild and spend the weekend in Budapest maximum, then the city offers you a Budapest card.
+It has a time limitation; you can have that card for 24h up to 120h.
 It includes free public transportation, 20 museums with no entry fees, free entry to the Lukács Bath, free walking sightseeing tours, a cave tour.
 Also different discounts in restaurants, thermal baths and so.

 Hungary Forints